twitter/the-algorithm/README.md

 # Twitter Recommendation Algorithm

 The Twitter Recommendation Algorithm is a set of services and jobs that are responsible for constructing and serving the Home Timeline.
-For an introduction to how the algorithm works, please refer to our [engineering blog](https://blog.twitter.com/engineering/en_us/topics/open-source/2023/twitter-recommendation-algorithm).
+For an introduction to how the algorithm works, please refer to our [Engineering blog](https://blog.twitter.com/engineering/en_us/topics/open-source/2023/twitter-recommendation-algorithm).
 The diagram below illustrates how major services and jobs interconnect.

 ![](docs/system-diagram.png)